luismiguelcasadodiaz/42Barcelona_ciber_onion_docker/README.md

 # 42Barcelona_ciber_Ft_onion
 Serve a web page from a Tor network hidden service.

-I would like to solve this challenge using Docker: Select the images to use is a leraning process.
+I would like to solve this challenge using Docker.
+Selecting the right docker images is by them self a learning process.
-Finalli i worked wiht 3 different images. one for each micorservice.
+Finally i worked with 3 different images.
+One for each server.

-My approach want to set up three Docker;
+My approach wants to set up three Docker;

-1.- nginx Docker microservice.
+1.- nginx server.
 SSH connection allowed to inspect html files.

-2.- Tor server microservice.
+2.- Tor server.

-3.- Python Dashboard micorservice (This is the Bonus part).
+3.- Python Dashboard server (This is the Bonus part).

 ---
 # nginx config files

-Nginx default listne port is 80.
+Nginx default listen port is 80.
-I set up in the port 81 the static hidden service accesibel thur tor.
+I set up in the port 81 the static hidden service accessible thur tor.

 ## General setting: /etc/nginx.nginx.conf